 Data and R2T PDUs, transferred as part of some command execution, MUST be sequenced.
 The DataSN field is used for data sequencing.
 For input (read) data PDUs, DataSN starts with 0 for the first data PDU of an input command and advances by 1 for each subsequent data PDU.
 For output data PDUs, DataSN starts with 0 for the first data PDU of a sequence (the initial unsolicited sequence or any data PDU sequence issued to satisfy an R2T) and advances by 1 for each subsequent data PDU.
 R2Ts are also sequenced per command.
 For example, the first R2T has an R2TSN of 0 and advances by 1 for each subsequent R2T.
 For bidirectional commands, the target uses the DataSN/R2TSN to sequence Data-In and R2T PDUs in one continuous sequence (undifferentiated).
 Unlike command and status, data PDUs and R2Ts are not acknowledged by a field in regular outgoing PDUs.
 Data-In PDUs can be acknowledged on demand by a special form of the SNACK PDU.
-Data and R2T PDUs are implicitly acknowledged by status.
+Data and R2T PDUs are implicitly acknowledged by status for the command.
 The DataSN/R2TSN field enables the initiator to detect missing data or R2T PDUs.

-For any given write command, a target MUST issue less than 2\\32 R2Ts.
-Any input or output data sequence MUST contain less than 2\\32 numbered PDUs.
+For any read or bidirectional command, a target MUST issue less than 2\\32 combined R2T and Data-In PDUs.
+Any output data sequence MUST contain less than 2\\32 Data-Out PDUs.